USS PAUL HAMILTON DDG 60

 May 2, 2008 Cmdr.
 Brent E. Smith relieved Cmdr.
 Christopher J. Bushnell as CO of the Paul Hamilton during a change-of-command ceremony aboard the Battleship Missouri Memorial.

-July 12, The guided-missile destroyer is currently participating in exercise Rim of the Pacific (RIMPAC) 2008 off the Hawaiian coast.
+July 12, The Paul Hamilton is currently participating in exercise Rim of the Pacific (RIMPAC) 2008 off the Hawaiian coast.

 November 1, An SM-3 missile, launched from USS Paul Hamilton, successfully intercepted a ballistic missile target over an open ocean area northwest of Kauai, Hawaii, as part of Pacific Blitz 08.